 - an inability to pass gas

 Appendicitis needs immediate treatment.
-Left untreated, your condition can worsen dramatically in just a matter of hours, and your appendix can rupture.
+Left untreated, your condition can worsen dramatically in just a matter of

 A ruptured appendix can spread infection through your abdominal cavity and is life-threatening.
 See a doctor right away if you have symptoms of appendicitis.

 A kidney infection can cause permanent damage to your kidneys or spread to your bloodstream when left untreated.

 You should see a doctor right away if you experience sudden lower back pain and diarrhea, along with nausea and fever.